 Making things even more complicated is the amount of spray in bear sprays vs normal pepper sprays.

 The average size of human pepper spray?
 Less than an ounce, if we’re talking the self-defense kind that people take jogging or out at night.
 Tactical pepper sprays can be bigger, up to about 2 ounces.
-And police/military-grade pepper sprays can be pretty big – like this 13-ounce spray that seems to be favored in law enforcement.
+And police/military-grade pepper sprays can be pretty big – like this 13-ounce spray that seems to be favored in law enforcement circles.

 Bear spray, on the other hand, is always big.
 Usually, I see bear sprays listed anywhere between 7 and 11 ounces.
-In fact, bear mace is almost never packaged in a can smaller than 7 ounces.
+In fact, bear spray is almost never packaged in a can smaller than 7 ounces.